Incrementality Bidding via Reinforcement Learning under Mixed and Delayed Rewards: Introduction

 \section{Introduction}

-Nowadays, online advertising systems (e.g. Google, Facebook, and Amazon) have demonstrated their significant power for connecting advertisers and potential customers in practice.
+Nowadays, online advertising systems (e.g. Google, Facebook, and Amazon) have demonstrated their significant power for connecting advertisers and potential customers.
 Moreover, automated auctions are widely used in online ad platforms for matching advertisers and users, and for price discovery~\citep{Varian06, EOS07}.
 Many advertisers are bidding repeatedly online to show ads to users.
 Therefore, an important problem for advertisers is to design efficient bidding algorithms to maximize their accumulated utility.
-Moreover, this is also important for the online ad platforms, because \emph{auto-bidding}--- i.e., the advertisers authorize ad platforms to bid on behalf of them ---has become prevalent in online advertising, e.g.,~\citep{fb, google}.
+Moreover, this is also an important problem for online ad platforms, because \emph{auto-bidding} --- i.e., the advertisers authorize ad platforms to bid on behalf of them ---has become prevalent in online advertising \citep{fb, google}.